 - Can sign a vector of field elements $(m_1,m_2,\ldots,m_\ell)\in \Zp$

-- The signing can be done blindly over a Pedersen vector commitment $C = h_0^r \prod_{i\in[\ell]} h_i^{m_i}$, where $r \randget \Zp$ is a uniformly-picked blinding factor.
+- The signing can be done blindly over a Pedersen vector commitment to the elements

-- This way, the signer gets the commitment $C$ to sign and never sees the messages $m_i$ themselves
+- This way, the signer gets the commitment to sign and never sees the messages $m_i$ themselves

 - Does not rely on random oracles

-- It is as efficient to verify as BLS4 signatures: a size-2 multipairing
+- It is almost as fast to verify as BLS4 signatures: a size-2 multipairing, a size-$(\ell+1)$ $\Gr_1$ multiexp, and one $\Gr_1$ exponentiation

 Preliminaries